Cookies on this website

-We also receive information from health registries and NHS bodies, such as NHS Digital, which hold national health and social care records.
-We provide your details (name, date of birth, NHS number or CHI number in Scotland, and postcode) to health registries in order to receive information about study participants in return.
-This includes hospital attendance and admissions, and in future will include data on mental health, primary care (data from GPs), diabetes audits, and prescriptions.
-Similar information is requested from Public Health Scotland and the NHS Central Register (NHSCR) about Scottish patients, and from Digital Health and Care Wales (DHCW) (previously NHS Wales Informatics Service) for patients in Wales.
-In addition, NHS Digital provides us with information relating to cancer registrations on behalf of Public Health England (PHE).
+We also receive information from NHS health registries such as NHS England which hold national health and social care records.
+We provide your details (name, date of birth, NHS number or CHI number in Scotland, gender and postcode) to NHS health registries in order to receive information about study participants in return.
+From NHS England we receive information about:

 As a publicly funded organisation, we have to ensure that it is in the public interest when we use personally identifiable information from people who have agreed to take part in research.